Are Hippos Dangerous? Yes. The size, temper and biteforce to kill a lion in one bite.

 If you tell someone that a hippo is the most dangerous animal in the African savannah, their next question is always "why?".
 Everyone would expect animals such as lions, crocodiles, and other carnivores but not the hippo.

 The hippopotamus is very dangerous because of its unpredictable and volatile temper.
-A hippo will be calm one minute and totally dangerous the next minute.
-There is no formula to what agitates a hippo and what it will do with that anger.
+A hippo will be calm one minute and dangerous the next minute.
+There is no formula for what agitates a hippo and what it will do with that anger.

 This is why you should never be tempted to get so close to the hippos while you are on safari.
 The tempting selfie with yawning hippos in the background is insanely appealing but hippos don't play around.